 It’s worth noting that before arriving in the Pacific Northwest, I was in Illinois squeezing in as much family time as I could get.
 During this time, Colin and Vaniel were having male bonding time together in Washington.
 From biking in Bellingham to hiking in the Olympics, Colin continued his tradition of crushing it.

 As for the items on our list that we didn’t get to?
-We’ll have to cross those off next summer. 🙂
+We’ll cross those off next summer. 🙂

 Over one year in van life and loving it.
 Hiker, rock climber, novice mountain biker, and professional napper.
 Official “documenter” of our time with Vaniel.
 Favorite podcast: Stuff You Should Know.